 What is Data Blending?

-Data blending is combining multiple datasets to create a single, new dataset, which can then be processed or analyzed.
+Data blending is combining multiple data sources to create a single, new dataset, which can be presented visually in a dashboard or other visualization, and can then be processed or analyzed.

-Enterprises now get their data from many sources, and users may want to bring together different datasets to look for data relationships or to answer a specific question.
+Enterprises get their data from a variety of sources, and users may want to temporarily bring together different datasets to compare data relationships or answer a specific question.

 Data blending tools let them “mash up” data from spreadsheets, web analytics, business systems, and cloud applications, among others.